 02.04 Establishes format standards for standalone documents such as appendices, exhibits, attachments, qualification journals, and the IM Table of Contents (TOC).

-02.05 Offers simplified instructions for existing documents.
+02.05 Offers simplified instructions for modernizing the format of existing documents.

-0040A-03 WORD PROCESSING AND THE USE OF MICROSOFT STYLES
+0040A-03 WORD PROCESSING EVOLUTION AND THE USE OF MICROSOFT STYLES

-Microsoft Word and other word processors have evolved beyond the electric typewriter, but many users still format documents as if they were typing on paper; some examples include using carriage returns [Enter], the spacebar and tab keyto give the appearance of more sophisticated word processing.
+Microsoft Word and other word processors have evolved beyond the electric typewriter, but many users still format documents as if they were typing on paper; some examples include using carriage returns [Enter], the spacebar and tab key, and dragging markers on the ruler to give the appearance of more sophisticated word processing.

-The next development phase involved direct format characters, words, and paragraphs using the Ribbon.
-Th format to each document section.
+The next development phase involved “direct format” where users applied formatting directly to characters, words, and paragraphs using the Ribbon.
+The resulting effort was tedious because it required repetitive format changes to each document section.
+The ability to make global changes had not yet been invented.

 In 2007, Microsoft introduced style sheets which grouped direct formatting in Word.
 This evolved into the current “Styles” which have been relatively unchanged since inception.
 There are five types of Styles in MS Word: character, paragraph, list, table, and linked (a combination of character and paragraph).
 This section focuses on paragraph Styles, but it is important to know about other types.
+Style “templates” allow individual Styles to behave differently from one document template to another, so {Heading 1} can look different in two documents with different templates applied.

-Lastly, document “Themes” which will not be covered in this appendix the overall look of a document the formatting or Styles; this is similar to how the appearance—color and embellishments—in PowerPoint slides can be globally changed to suit the audience.
+Lastly, document “Themes” (which will not be covered in this appendix) change the overall look of a document without altering the formatting or Styles; this is similar to how the appearance—color and embellishments—in PowerPoint slides can be globally changed to suit the audience without changing the content.

 03.01 Definitions

-Direct Formatting: Using the Ribbon or keyboard in MS Word to change word processing parameters in a document.
+Direct Formatting: Using the Ribbon or keyboard in MS Word to change word processing parameters (e.g., font, spacing) in a document.
 Direct formatting in this appendix is indicated with brackets [format].

 MS Styles: Styles are groups of direct formatting recorded into individual labels that can then be applied uniformly to other sections of a document.
 Styles may be modified from built-in MS Word defaults, imported from other documents, or created using the Styles pane.
 See Section 03.03.b for directions on how to apply a Style in a document.
 The preferred Style for a section is indicated with braces in the exhibits of this appendix {Style}.